Information for Visitors

 Please note that it is difficult to take large dogs onto our dock to go to the shore as the new ramps are too hard on their feet.
 It is best to dinghy large dogs over to the Ship'n'Shore dock or a nearby beach area to access land.

-For more information regarding Deep Bay Reciprocal Moorage:
+For more information regarding Deep Bay Reciprocal Moorage please contact:

-The DBYC shares the floating Lighthouse Country Marine Centre (LCMC) with the Royal Canadian Marine Search and Rescue 59 (RCM-SAR 59).
-The LCMC is available to members and guests of the DBYC for meetings and social events, by reservation.
+As mentioned, DBYC shares the LCMC with RCM-SAR 59.
+The LCMC is available to members and guests of the DBYC for meetings and social events, by reservation with the Commodore or the Secretary.
 Visitors may use the LCMC outdoor float area for social gatherings, barbecues, etc. at any time.

 2. Deep Bay Marina Transient Moorage (Northeast of the Wharf)